-|Type:||Sport, 250 ft, 3 pitches|
+|Type:||Sport, 250 ft (76 m), 3 pitches|

 |FA:||John Langston and Bernard Gillett, 2009|

-|Shared By:||Bernard Gillett on Aug 5, 2009|
+|Shared By:||Orphaned User on Aug 5, 2009|

-|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac|
+|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

-Sympathy for the Devil is a brilliant variant finish to The Devil's Backbone.
-It may be the best pitch at Mary's Bust at present.
+Sympathy for the Devil is a brilliant variation finish to The Devil's Backbone and may be the best pitch at Mary's Bust as of 2009.

 Lower off from here to clean the pitch, or move left to the anchor on The Devil's Backbone to rap off.

 This route climbs the right edge of the buttress immediately left of the main wall at Mary's Bust.
-The last pitch provides exceptional position as it overhangs the gully to the right, and the rock is nearly perfect.
+P3 provides exceptional position as it overhangs the gully to the right, and the rock is nearly perfect.
 See The Devil's Backbone for more detailed approach information.